About OAT Test

 A doctor’s profession is the noblest profession, and if this profession is clubbed with providing vision to a needy patient, it places the profession of a doctor closest to the Almighty.
 Such are the sentiments attached with the job of an optometrist.
 However, along with such sentiments, the job comes with great responsibility.
 An optometrist is required to be well qualified and skilled for the task that requires knowledge and accuracy.
 In order to ensure this, the process of being an optometrist includes selecting capable candidates for such education.

 Optometry Admission Test or OAT is a standardized admission test for candidates willing to get enrolled into colleges of optometry.
 It is conducted by the organization called the Association of Schools and Colleges of Optometry (ASCO), which is a non-profit organization of schools and colleges across the US and Puerto Rico and also of many foreign optometry schools.
 ASCO works to keep up the standards of optometry education and churn out well-qualified graduates.

 Students willing to take the OAT need to have taken at least one-year course in biology, chemistry, organic chemistry and general physics.
-This means that the students should have taken science courses of the pre-professional level, along with laboratory classes that help in preparing for the OAT.
-Generally, students prefer to take at least two-year courses in these subject areas before taking the OAT for better preparation.
+This means that the students should have taken science courses of the pre-professional level, along with laboratory classes that help in preparing for the test.
+Generally, students prefer to take at least two-year courses in these subject areas before taking the test for better preparation.

-The eligibility requirements for reappearing in the OAT require the candidate to wait for at least 3 months before taking the test again.
+The eligibility requirements for reappearing in the test require the candidate to wait for at least 3 months before taking the test again.
 Hence, it is advised that students should prepare and hit their target in the first attempt itself, since retaking the test would involve a lot of time, not forgetting the waste of money.